kuzzleio/documentation-old/src/sdk-reference/kuzzle/add-listener.md

 ```

-Adds a listener to a Kuzzle global event.
-When an event is fired, listeners are called in the order of their insertion.
+Adds a listener to an event.
+When an event is fired, listeners are called in the order that they are added.

-See the [event handling]({{ site_base_path }}sdk-reference/essentials/events) section for a full events list.

 ---